borate267/CS6910_DLAssignments/DLAssignment2/README.md

 9) Data augmentation ('data_augment') : 'false'
 10) Number of neurons in dense layer ('num_dense') : 128

+### guided_backprop_output.pdf
+One image from each of the 10 classes is chosen.
+Guided backprop is applied to CONV10 and the neuron excitation of 10 neurons in that layer is visualised under each image.

 ## Part B
 ### final_code_partB.ipynb